averbraeck/gscg-design/doc/6-intergration/federates.md

 A variant on the central simulation model is one where multiple threads exist, that each execute the code for one actor (either an agent or a human player).
 The simulation is faster than the single-threaded solution, but to the cost of simplicity.
 Causality and strict ordering of time are not guaranteed by default, and concurrent issues can play a role.

 Therefore, it is very important to use the correct mechanism for time advance.
-Probably, a time-stepping mechanism using relaxed time synchronization is to be preferred, where all thread can execute their tasks for the current time step in parallel (e.g., for an hour or for a day), where communication between actors, agents and scenario take place at the end of the time step.
+Probably, a time-stepping mechanism using relaxed time synchronization is to be preferred, where all threads can execute their tasks for the current time step in parallel (e.g., for an hour or for a day), where communication between actors, agents and scenario take place at the end of the time step.
 No objects in *different* threads communicate with each other within the execution of the time step.

 The architecture roughly looks as follows: